paperless-ngx/paperless-ngx/docs/index.rst

     learn about how paperless automates all tagging using machine learning.
 *   Paperless now comes with a :ref:`proper email consumer <usage-email>` that's fully tested and production ready.
-*   Paperless creates searchable PDF/A documents from whatever you you put into the consumption directory.
+*   Paperless creates searchable PDF/A documents from whatever you put into the consumption directory.
 This means that you can select text in image-only documents coming from your scanner.
 *   See :ref:`this note <utilities-encyption>` about GnuPG encryption in